-With works by Shahin Afrassiabi, Steve Van den Bosch, Olivier Goethals, Thomas Helbig, Mathew Kneebone, Kianoosh Motallebi, Eleonore Pano-Zavaroni, Bo Stokkermans & Jack Segbars, Marije de Wit.
+With works by Shahin Afrassiabi, Steve Van den Bosch, Olivier Goethals, Thomas Helbig, Mathew Kneebone, Kianoosh Motallebi, Eléonore Pano-Zavaroni, Jack Segbars & Bo Stokkermans, and Marije de Wit.
 With concerts by Jacco Weener and Gerwin.

 With the fourth iteration we introduce The Uncommunicative.
 If we’re talking about the future, we are also inevitably having a conversation about the current state, and that’s a hard fish to catch.
 If we’ve learned anything while thinking about the apocalypse, it’s that everyone has a different idea of how things end.
 So, something goes unsaid, not out of neglect or forgetfulness, but because that way it hangs on to its unsurpassable potential just a little while longer.